Is College Worth It?

 Benefits of Having a College Degree

 We’ve already told you that college graduates earn significantly more over their lifetime than high school graduates.
 But how does that break down each year?
-According to The College Board’s Education Pays 2016 report, bachelor’s degree holders in 2015 earned $24,600 more per year than high school graduates.
+According to The College Board’s Education Pays 2023 report, bachelor’s degree holders' earnings in 2021 working full time were $29,000 (65%) higher than those of high school graduates.

-GMercyU’s Financial Aid Office is always available to walk you through the process of determining which option is the best for you to finance your education.
-The university also hosts information sessions such as Griffin K.E.Y.S. and FAFSA Completion Nights.
+GMercyU’s Student Financial Aid Office is always available to walk you through the process of determining which option is the best for you to finance your education.
+The University also hosts information sessions such as Griffin Ready Days and FAFSA Completion Nights.
 To learn more about the financial aid process, GMercyU’s website is a good place to start.

 Good luck!